-34 hours of MCLE credit available; 15 hours of California Department of Insurance Continuing Education credit available.
+34 hours of MCLE credit available.
+15 hours of California Department of Insurance Continuing Education credit available.

-This course introduces students to the profession of personal financial planning, emphasizing the identification and quantification of financial objectives and the interrelated facets of a wide range of technical personal financial planning material.
-This introductory course is designed for individuals who wish to become practitioners in the financial planning field and who are considering a career transition, as well as for professionals currently in the financial services industry--bankers, insurance and security brokers, investment and financial advisors, real estate professionals, CPAs, trust officers, attorneys--who wish to advance their careers.Topics include qualitative and quantitative methods used in the financial planning decision-making process.
-Principles of income taxation, investment analysis and procedure, insurance, employment benefit plans, estate planning, cash-flow management, ethics, strategies, and processes of professional practice are covered.
-For technical requirements click here.
+This course introduces students to the profession of personal financial planning, emphasizing the identification and quantification of financial objectives, and the interrelated facets of a wide range of technical personal financial planning material.
+The course is intended for individuals who wish to become practitioners in financial planning, those considering a career transition, and for professionals currently in the financial services industry seeking to advance their careers--bankers, insurance and security brokers, investment and financial advisors, real estate professionals, CPAs, trust officers, and attorneys.Topics include qualitative and quantitative methods used in the financial planning decision-making process.
+Additionally, the course covers principles of income taxation; investment analysis and procedure; insurance; employment benefit plans; estate planning; cash-flow management; ethics; strategies; and processes of professional practice.

-Required Course in the Personal Financial Planning Certificate.
+Required course in the Personal Financial Planning Certificate.